-Service Type Service П
+Service Type Service Т

-Statutory Service Community Supports Coordinator П
+Statutory Service Community Supports Coordinator T

-Statutory Service Customized Community Supports - Individual П
+Statutory Service Customized Community Supports - Individual Τ

-Statutory Service Customized Community Supports - Group П
+Statutory Service Customized Community Supports -Group Т

-Statutory Service Employment Supports П
+Statutory Service Employment Supports Т

-Statutory Service Homemaker/Personal Care П
+Statutory Service Personal Care Т

-Other Service Assistive Technology П
+Other Service Assistive Technology Τ

-Other Service Behavior Support Consultation П
+Other Service Behavior Support Consultation Τ

-Other Service Environmental Modifications П
+Other Service Environmental Modifications Т

-Other Service Non-medical Transportation П
+Other Service Non-medical Transportation Т

-Other Service Respite П
+Other Service Respite Ť

-Other Service Vehicle Modifications П
+Other Service Vehicle Modifications Τ

-State laws, regulations and policies referenced in the specifica tion are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

-Service:
+Service: -

 Case Management

 Alternate Service Title (if any):

 Community Supports Coordinator

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+rvice Definition (Scope):

 Category 4: Sub-Category 4:

+The Community Supports Coordinator is the name for case management services.
 Community Support Coordination services are intended to educate, guide, monitor, and assist the participant to make informed planning decisions about services and supports, and monitor those services and supports.
 Specific waiver function(s) that CSC providers have are:

-- Monitor service delivery and conduct face to face visits including home visits at least quarterly. - Complete process to evaluate /re-evaluate Level of Care (medical eligibility). - Educate, train and assist participant (and guardian, employer of record) about self-direction or agency/traditional -based models (includes adherence to standards, review of rights, recognizing and reporting critical incidents) - Provide support and assistance during the Medicaid financial eligibility process; - Develop the person- centered plan with the participant; to include revising e the plan as needed. - Serve as an advocate for the participant to enhance his/her opportunity to be successful with self-direction or traditional-based program
+- Monitor service delivery and conduct face to face visits including home visits at least quarterly. - Assists the participant in initiating the process for completion of the LOC paperwork that is submitted to the TPA for evaluation. - Educate, train and assist participant (and guardian, employer of record) about participant-directed or agency- - based service delivery models (includes adherence to standards, review of rights, recognizing and reporting critical incidents) - Provide support and assistance during the Medicaid financial eligibility process; - Develop the person- centered plan with the participant; to include revising e the plan as needed. - Serve as an advocate for the participant to enhance his/her opportunity to be successful with self-direction or traditional-based program